Wix Add Remove Program Details

 • !(loc.PackageName) means, search for variable in Wix Localization file (in our case [Package.en-us.wxl] file), whose name is PackageName, and set its value here.

-[!(loc.VariableName)] is how you call the value of variable define in Wix Localization file.
+[!(loc.VariableName)] is how you call the value of a variable defined in a WiX Localization (.wxl) file.

 Manufacturer: